Bolts fired up after Game 1 win against Canadiens

 “I think from the moment we stepped on the ice and the last minute where everyone was standing, I think our fans were phenomenal tonight and gave us momentum, gave us wind.
 We were flying because of them.
 I think it makes the game so much more fun having fans in the building compared to last year in the bubble,” said Yanni Gourde with the Lightning.

-The Lightning are back on the ice here Wednesday at 8 pm where many fans are hoping for another win.
+The Lightning are back on the ice at Amalie on Wednesday at 8 p.m., where many fans are hoping for another win.